Chirag-ahir/SFC-Preparation/README.md

 Revoke access of object shared with role hierarchy: https://youtu.be/Za3HvlSuTCs?si=n3pK9kgKBUjD6FwT&t=1353 <br>
 Shae record to another role using Sharing rule (Based on record owner): https://youtu.be/OphMKt86TMY?si=Gl9gVbzi1GzCwiWs&t=2021 <br>

+What is lightning app builder?<br>
+The Lightning App Builder is a point-and-click tool that makes it easy to create custom pages for the Salesforce mobile app and Lightning Experience, giving your users what they need all in one place.